Gallo Blue Chip: Career

 At the close of 2000, Gallo Blue Chip had won more than $2.4 million, becoming the Standardbred record holder for winning the most money in any single racing season.
 Gallo Blue Chip won additional awards early in his career, including being named 2000 American Harness Horse of the Year; and 2000 and 2001 Pacer of the Year in the United States and Canada.
 He also won the United States Trotting Association and Canadian (O’Brien) Three-Year-Old Pacing Colt of the Year awards in 2000.

 Gallo Blue Chip became the all-time leading money-winning pacer in 2001 with $3,227,861 by winning the Canadian Pacing Derby Prep.
 That year, he won 10 out of 19 starts, including the Battle of Lake Erie, Graduate Pace, Canadian Pacing Derby, and American-National.
 He was the first pacer in the history of harness racing to earn more than $4 million in winnings, having done so in 2003 as a six-year-old at the Presidential Series final.

 As an eight-year-old in 2005, he was continuing to race prior to his retirement on March 12, 2005.
 In 2005, Gallo Blue Chip retired "as the sport's leading money winning pacer" and Standardbred gelding of all-time.
 He is the first horse to have won more than $4 million in the sport.

 Gallo Blue Chip was inducted into the Harness Racing Hall of Fame on July 3, 2011, having received 34% of the votes from members in good standing of the United States Trotting Association.
 He had a total of 53 wins of 133 starts during his career.

-Retirement
+Retirement and death

-Gallo Blue Chip is retired to Blue Chip Farms in Wallkill, New York.
+Gallo Blue Chip was retired to Blue Chip Farms in Wallkill, New York.
+He died on January 22, 2025, at the age of 28.